andhikGeiska/Live-Chat-Keyword-Alerter/README.md

 ## Contributing

-1. Fork the repository
+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:

-2. Create a feature branch
+- How to report bugs and request features
-3. Make your changes
+- Development setup and coding standards
-4. Add tests if applicable
+- Pull request process
-5. Submit a pull request
+- Code of conduct

 ## License

-This project is open source.
-Please check the repository for license details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer